Artist Statements

 Enchanted Realms

-For the series titled Enchanted Realms, I further explored the concept of what it means to be living in harmony with Nature.
-Using various styles, mediums, and materials in 2D, I highlight the interconnection between people and animals and the natural world, including ether, by the use of spherical “atoms.”
+For the series titled Enchanted Realms, I further explored the concept of what it means to be living in harmony with nature.

 But how many of us are alive to this?
 Does humanity really pay attention to the beauty and magic that surrounds us?
 As with all of my art, with these paintings, too, my “purpose” is to inspire greater introspection and appreciation of Nature and our place in it.